primefaces/primefaces/docs/11_0_0/components/dataexporter.md

     //...
 </p:column>
 ```

+## AJAX downloading
+Before PrimeFaces 11, you had to disable AJAX with DataExport.
+As of version 11 that's no longer needed.

 ## Monitor Status
-DataExport is a non-ajax process so ajaxStatus component cannot apply.
+When DataExport is used without AJAX, ajaxStatus cannot apply.
 See FileDownload
 Monitor Status section to find out how monitor export process.
 Same solution applies to data export
 as well.